perkele4040/Collabothon24API/README.md

 PythonExample - this file presents an example of using both aforementioned functions to call multiple Commerzbank APIs.

-See both files for a more detailed description.
+See files for a more detailed description.